Origin and Cause is Changing the Game with the Use of Drones in Claim Investigations

 - Assess more claims in a fraction of the time

 - Reduce the cost of insurance inspections and claim turnaround

 - Improve customer reviews with better client satisfaction.
 We will design a custom flight plan for you at various heights and altitudes, depending on what’s needed for the view of the claim.
 Customers are amazed at the clarity of the digital photos and videos

 - Improve claim settlements with enhanced inspection intelligence

 Information that Drones can Provide

-Drones can also provide systematic grid information which can later be rendered and recreated in both 2D and 3D modeling.
+Drones can also provide systematic grid information, which can be rendered and recreated in 2D and 3D modeling.
 The technology used by Origin and Cause is the same technology used by law enforcement agencies to recreate collision scenes.
 We recreate scenes that surpass anyone in the industry.
-We can capture scenes in time that provide incredible detailing.
+In addition, we can capture scenes in time that provide incredible detailing.

 We can zoom in and zoom out of these 3D models and can even rotate them to examine them from various angles.
 The files can be exported, which can be shared with you via the Cloud, email, or SD card, depending on the file, this is best suited for contractors and adjusters.
 We provide accurate measurements, volume metrics, and area calculations with extreme accuracy.
 During litigation, we can reproduce this data as a time capsule of what occurred on the scene at the time of inspection.

 In large losses such as construction sites or when insurers have liability exposure, they want thoroughly documented evidence if it goes to litigation.
 This is exactly what 3D modeling allows.
 You have preservation of the site as it is which can be reviewed at any time in the future.